 The federal Patient Protection and Affordable Care Act enacted in March 2010 and related amendments in the Health Care and Education Reconciliation Act of 2010 contain provisions requiring health insurance carriers to maintain specified medical loss ratios.
-The medical loss ratio requirements for both individual and small business health insurance are effective for calendar year 2011 and later years and, among other things, require health insurance companies to spend 80% of their premium revenue in each of their state individual and small group businesses on reimbursement for clinical services and activities that improve health care quality.
+The medical loss ratio requirements for both individual and family and small business health insurance are effective for calendar year 2011 and later years and, among other things, require health insurance companies to spend 80% of their premium revenue in each of their state individual and small group businesses on reimbursement for clinical services and activities that improve health care quality.
 The medical loss ratio requirement for Medicare Advantage plans is 85% and goes into effect in 2014.
+If a health insurance carrier fails to meet medical loss ratio requirements, the health insurance carrier is required to rebate a portion of their premium revenue to its members to make up for the difference.

 Carrier reaction to the individual and family medical loss ratio requirements has been to significantly reduce the commissions we receive in connection with the sale of these plans.
-These reductions will significantly impact our business and operating results beginning in 2011.
+These reductions have and will continue to significantly impact our business and operating results beginning in 2011.
 Health insurance carriers may determine to further reduce our commissions as a result of the medical loss ratio requirements or other aspects of health care reform, which would harm our business, operating results and financial condition.
-In addition, if health insurance companies fail to meet medical loss ratio requirements, they may contend that we are required to pay back commissions that are related to any amounts the carriers are required to pay policy holders.
-The medical loss ratio requirements may cause certain health insurance carriers to limit the geographies in which they sell health insurance or exit certain markets altogether, place less reliance on agents to distribute their plans, apply stricter underwriting standards (until provisions in health care reform registration limiting underwriting go into effect in 2014) or limit their health insurance offerings in any number of other ways, each of which would harm our business, operating results and financial condition.
-The implementation of
+In addition, if health insurance companies fail to meet medical loss ratio requirements, they may contend that we are required to pay back commissions that are related to any amounts the carriers are required to pay policy holders as a result, which would harm our business, operating results and financial condition.
+The medical loss ratio requirements also may cause certain health insurance carriers to limit the geographies in which they sell health insurance or exit certain markets altogether, place less reliance on agents to distribute their plans, apply stricter underwriting standards (until provisions in health care reform registration limiting underwriting go into effect in 2014) or limit their health insurance offerings in any number of other ways, each of which would harm our business, operating results and financial condition they are willing to spend in connection with our sponsorship and technology licensing businesses, which also could harm our business, operating results and financial condition they are willing to spend in connection with our sponsorship and technology licensing businesses, which also could harm our business, operating results and financial condition.